 We will have men's & women's changing tents available for swimmer use on the beach.

-This swim leaves from Ohio Street Beach and takes you out into beautiful Lake Michigan for a distance of your choice (1/2 mile, 1 mile, 1.5 mile or 3 miles).
+This swim leaves from Ohio Street Beach and takes you out into beautiful Lake Michigan for a distance of your choice (1/2 mile, 1 mile or 2 miles).
 All ages and skill levels are welcome!
 Click here to register!